AD4Noobs/site/content/building_a_active_directory/prepare_windows_server/_index.md

 Click on the VM and then click on Clone.

-Rename the VM to dc01.ad.tfljpp.test and ensure 'Linked Clone' is selected, then click on Clone.
+Rename the VM to `dc01.ad.tfljpp.test` and ensure `Linked Clone` is selected, then click on Clone.

-After cloning right click on the VM and click on settings, then go the network and change the 'Attached to' to 'NAT Network'.
+After cloning right click on the VM and click on settings, then go the network and change the `Attached to' to 'NAT Network`.
 This should automatically select the newly created VirtualBox Network.

 ![](pdc_machine.gif)